Tangle Floer homology and cobordisms between tangles: Tangle complex and the issue of naturality

-The proof of Lemma 4.18 from \cite{OS-3m1} implies that $A_{Z(\zeta)}$ is a chain map and the proof of Lemma 4.19 from \cite{OS-3m1} implies that if $Z(\zeta)$ is a coboundary then $A_{Z(\zeta)}$ is chain homotopic to zero.
+The proof of \cite[Lemma 4.18]{OS-3m1} implies that $A_{Z(\zeta)}$ is a chain map and the proof of \cite[Lemma 4.19]{OS-3m1} implies that if $Z(\zeta)$ is a coboundary then $A_{Z(\zeta)}$ is chain homotopic to zero.
 The map induced by $A_{Z(\zeta)}$ on homology is thus independent of the choice of the cocycle $Z(\zeta)$, and may thus be represented by